Monday Night Football shines spotlight on national anthem protests

 | SAN FRANCISCO

-SAN FRANCISCO He may be on the second-string roster of the San Francisco 49ers, but all eyes will be on backup quarterback Colin Kaepernick when the national anthem plays for the team's first Monday night football game of the season, at home against the Los Angeles Rams.
+SAN FRANCISCO He may be listed as backup quarterback for the San Francisco 49ers lineup, but all eyes will be on Colin Kaepernick when the national anthem plays for the team's first Monday night football game of the season, at home against the Los Angeles Rams.

 Kaepernick has ignited a National Football League controversy by refusing to stand during "The Star-Spangled Banner" at the start of the team's preseason games to protest what he has called racial injustice and police brutality.